JaiWillems/celest/docs/source/modules/schedule.rst

 where :math:`\lambda` is the reactivity number and :math:`\pi_i` is the weight of the :math:`i^{th}` destroy operator.

 The reactivity number governs the effect that previous iterations have on the current wight and can be passed into the scheduler as a parameter.
-A reactivity number of 1 will cause the algorithm is disregard the success of the operator on previous iterations.
+A reactivity number of one will cause the algorithm to disregard the success of the operator on previous iterations.
 A zero reactivity factor will prevent the wights from being updated and will retain the initial and equal weights.

-The both the destroy and repair operators are chosen using a probability distribution based on the weights where the probability of each operator is defined as:
+Both the destroy and repair operators are chosen using a probability distribution based on the weights where the probability of each operator is defined as:

 .. math:: p_i = w_i/\sum_{j=1}^Hw_j